pruhnuhv/pruhnuhv.github.io/src/content/content/gsoc/Testing-I2C.md

 BMP280 is a widely available Temperature and Pressure sensor, typically used with Arduinos and Raspberry Pi's, hence there is a lot of support and documentation for the same.

 <b>The Driver :</b>
-In our driver, we initially define the read and write functions to interact with the driver.
+In our driver, we initially define the read and write functions to interact with the sensor.
 The `i2c_bus_transfer` function from the RTEMS i2c library, takes the bus control, the messages to transfer along with a count of the number of messsages* being transferred.
 Here our R/W functions are primarily reading/writing only one byte at a time. (* One message here is one complete transfer of n bytes)

 The I2C Write function of our driver according to the BMP280 datasheet, requires a pair of bytes, ie. the control byte (register address), and a data byte to be transferred, as is standard.
 Hence we implement this function by passing the appropriate i2c_msg transfer message of length 2 to the `i2c_bus_transfer` function.